 Paragraph (b) provides for the ACTU to nominate 8 members of the NLCC (in place of the reference now in the Act to the ACTU nominating 7 members).
+This will maintain the balance between employer and worker representatives.

 Paragraph (c) provides for the NLCC to include a member nominated by the Metal Trades Industry Association.